geekodour/o/content/docs/documents/day.md

 draft = false
 +++

+This document essentially documents that way of life, some principles, some rules for myself and how i plan to spend rest the year.
+In other words, this document is simply a manual for an year long experiment.

 ## Meta ideas {#meta-ideas}

 -   **Right mindset:** instead of saying "i'll solve this task today", put your best effort for a period of time continuously over the days.